micerny/solarmon/README.md

 # solarmon
-Read RS485 metrics out of Growatt inverters and store it to Prometheus/InfluxDB do view them in Grafana.
-You can pust to Prometheus, InfluxDB or both.
+Read RS485 metrics out of Growatt inverters and store it to Prometheus/InfluxDB do view it in Grafana.
+You can post to Prometheus, InfluxDB or both.
 Tested on  Growat SPH 10000 TL3 BH UP inverter.

+This project is based on https://github.com/ZeroErrors/solarmon

 ## How to set up all the things to work: